SamantGayatri2002/ML_Based_Analysis_of_Gut_Microbiome_in_Colorectal_Cancer_Dataset/Bioinformatics_Pipeline.md

 - First download the Human Reference Genome in the **Home directory** from the link given in the bottom .
 - It can be simple done using the copy adress of the link given in the bottom of the file
-- paste the copied adress infront of wget command
+- paste the copied address infront of wget command
 ```
 wget < copied link >
 ```